 There are plenty of other techie features too: Wi-Fi, a touchscreen control, a physical lens ring control that we're particularly fond of and super-fast autofocus.
 It's a cracking compact camera only let down by some issues, if we're being extra critical: overexposure, limited battery life, the high price and a Wi-Fi setup that could be improved are the main shortfalls.
 But that doesn't hold it back from being a winner.

 Panasonic Lumix LX7

-Panasonic knows a high-end compact and we have a real soft spot for the LX7, despite it being a couple of years old now.
+Panasonic knows a high-end compact and we have a real soft spot for the LX7, despite it being the oldest compact in our list.
 It's got its own style, which includes a physical lens ring and other on-body controls that make it feel truly high end.
-Compared to its near competitors the build quality is a step above; this is next-level business.
+Compared to its near competitors the build quality is a step above.

-Autofocus is also fast, raw and JPEG images are detailed from the 1/1.7-inch sensor and there's even a hotshoe that can be used to add an optional electronic viewfinder should you wish.
+Autofocus is swift, raw and JPEG images are detailed from the 1/1.7-inch sensor and there's even a hotshoe that can be used to add an optional electronic viewfinder should you wish.

 For our money this is the choice camera in this department - it's ideal as a DSLR supplement when you don't want to roll the big guns out, because the LX7 can happily live in your pocket or bag at all times.
 None too bad for its now affordable asking price either.

 Even if the LX7 doesn't produce class-leading image quality at the mid-high ISO settings, there's just something magic about the design, layout and the way the camera feels in use.
 We love the physical aperture ring and the super-bright f/1.4-2.3 maximum aperture setting sets it apart from much of the competition.
 One not to be underestimated - this is all-round quality so long as you don't want to use high ISO settings all the time.